Rappers Young Thug, Gunna charged with racketeering

 Young Thug’s record label refers to its artists as part of the “Slime Family,” and a compilation album called “Slime Language 2” hit No. 1 on the charts in April 2021.

-Associated Press writer Jonathan Landrum Jr. in Los Angeles contributed to this report.
+Associated Press writer Sudhin Thanawala and Jonathan Landrum Jr. in Los Angeles contributed to this report.

+The spelling of Young Thug’s given name has been corrected to Jeffery Lamar Williams.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.